dannynelson/guitar-quest/README.md

 - be able to buy a lesson from a teacher x how does user enter credit card info if they are still a temp user
 - lessons checkout (and use credits)
+- 0 index levels (so that level name matches what we see)
+- ghost item in piece history

 Eventually Features
 - sign up, sign in, and confirm email should not display navigation (just brand link)